Your cart is currently empty.

 In later stages of pregnancy it’s possible that elevated progesterone levels are the cause, as progesterone can stimulate sebum production.
 However, progesterone also inhibits the conversion of testosterone into DHT, so it also helps to keep the skin clear.

-Overall, it is more common for pregnant women to experience breakouts in the first trimester, which is indicative that yet again DHT is the leading cause of hormonal blemishes in women, pregnant or not.
+Overall, it is more common for pregnant women to experience breakouts in the first trimester, which is indicative that yet again DHT is the leading cause of acne in women, pregnant or not.

-Are breakout-prone women more likely to experience skin issues during pregnancy?
+Are acne-prone women more likely to experience acne during pregnancy?

-Having breakout-prone skin or a history of blemishes does not determine if a woman is going to experience skin issues during her pregnancy.
+Having acne-prone skin or a history of breakouts does not determine if a woman is going to experience acne during her pregnancy.
 However, women with irregular menstrual cycles before pregnancy, polycystic ovary syndrome (PCOS), hirsutism, and a high body weight are more likely to experience breakouts in pregnancy.

 If a pregnant woman is going to experience breakouts during her pregnancy, it’s common for them to completely clear after the first trimester.
-Therefore pregnant women with mild skin issues may simply choose to wait for their second trimester to see if their skin will clear on its own.
+Therefore pregnant women with mild acne may simply choose to wait for their second trimester to see if their skin will clear on its own.

-Of course, there are situations where the breakouts continue further into the pregnancy, or where the blemishes in the first trimester is moderate to severe.
+Of course, there are situations where the acne continues further into the pregnancy, or where the acne in the first trimester is moderate to severe.
 In these cases understandably women will want to find solutions.

 How to treat pregnancy acne